-There are many features to consider when selecting a Bluetooth headset, such as fit, comfort, and voice-answering and multi-point capability.
+There are many features to consider when selecting a Bluetooth headset, such as fit, comfort, voice-answering and multi-point capability.
 Multi-point capability allows users to access their cell phone and computer through the same Bluetooth (by toggling between the two devices).
-Your phone needs to be Bluetooth compatible and have voice-dialing built in to be able to access your phone through the Bluetooth earpiece.
+Your phone needs to be Bluetooth compatible and have voice control built in to be able to access your phone through the Bluetooth earpiece.